datahub-project/datahub/docker/elasticsearch/README.md

 ```

 ### Docker Network
-All Docker containers for Data Hub are supposed to be on the same Docker network which is `datahub_network`.
+All Docker containers for DataHub are supposed to be on the same Docker network which is `datahub_network`.
 If you change this, you will need to change this for all other Docker containers as well.
 ```
 networks: